russellf9/webstorm-presentation/README.md

 The three main intentions of of following the exercise are:

-1. "Learn one IDE and learn it well", ( so there is no need to use the mouse! )
+1. "Learn one IDE and learn it well", ( so there is no need (or rather little need) to use the mouse! )
-2. Stay focused on the one task in hand - (No context switching)
+2. Stay focused on the one task in hand - (No context switching, view one file at a time)
-3. Use the debugger by default
+3. Use the debugger by default - (Auto update can be set up, so any changes are reflected in the Browser)

 ## Project Introduction